Elastic pools help you manage and scale multiple Azure SQL databases

 |sys.database_service_objectives (Azure SQL Database)||Returns the edition (service tier), service objective (pricing tier), and elastic pool name, if any, for an Azure SQL database or an Azure SQL Data Warehouse.
 If logged on to the master database in an Azure SQL Database server, returns information on all databases.
 For Azure SQL Data Warehouse, you must be connected to the master database.|

-Manage SQL Database elastic pools using the REST API
+Manage elastic pools and databases using the REST API

-To create and manage SQL Database elastic pools using the REST API, see Azure SQL Database REST API.
+To create and manage SQL Database elastic pools use these REST API requests.